 A shell is the interface between you and the computer.
 It accepts commands typed by the user and then uses the operating system in order to execute these commands.
-For example the command could be ls followed by enter
+For example the command could be 1s followed by enter

 '''

 sh-3.00$ ls

-emp.data f2 file1 one liners.log one liners.pdf p1 p3
+emp.data f2 file1 one_liners.log one_liners.pdf p1 p3

-f1 f3 file2 one_liners.odt one_liners.ps p2
+f1 f3 ile2 one_liners.odt one_liners.ps p2

 sh-3.00$

 '''

-Before you enter ls, the shell displayed the prompt (in this case sh-3.00\$) and sits patiently waiting for your input.
-After typing ls and pressing enter, it takes the command (ls - listing all the files in the current directory) and runs it (using the OS) producing the output shown above.
+Before you enter Is the shell displayed the prompt (in this case sh-3.00\$) and sits patiently waiting for your input.
+After typing Is and pressing enter, it takes the command (Is - listing all the files in the current directory) and runs it (using the OS) producing the shown output.

-Where the shell can find the program ls to run?
+Where the shell can find the program 1s to run?
 There is a variable called PATH (We will discuss how to set PATH variable later).
-This variable lets the shell look for any command that you type in specific places, if the command is not in one of the places defined by PATH, then the shell displays a message on the form (The exact form depends on what shell you are running on your system)
+This variable lets the shell looks for any command that you type in specific places, if the command is not in one of the places defined by PATH, then the shell displays a message on the form (The exact form depends on what shell you are running on your system)